Healthy eating is important at any age, but did you know that older adults have different nutrition requirements than they do in mid-life?

-The Food and Drug Administration (FDA) has been working to make the Nutrition Fact Labels you find on foods more consistent and easier to read.
+The Food and Drug Administration (FDA) has been working to make the Nutrition Fact Labels found on foods more consistent and easier to read.
 For older adults, correctly reading the labels is vital.
-Knowing how big a serving size is and how much sugar or sodium it contains is important when managing chronic health conditions like diabetes or congestive heart failure (CHF).
-The FDA has information on their website that can help you learn how to interpret these sometimes confusing labels.
+Knowing how large a serving size should be and how much sugar or sodium it contains is important when managing chronic health conditions like diabetes or congestive heart failure (CHF).
+The FDA has information on its website that can help you learn how to interpret these sometimes confusing labels.

 Transportation to the Grocery Store

-If you are no longer driving and have a difficult time finding transportation, check with your local Agency on Aging to find out if they have volunteers who can help.
+However, if you are determined to shop on your own, but don’t drive and have a difficult time finding transportation, check with your local Agency on Aging.
+They may have volunteers who can help.
 Many maintain a list of people who donate their time to assist older adults with a variety of tasks including grocery shopping.
-You can also talk with in-home care agencies to see what their charge would be to provide this type of weekly support.
-Most have aides or companions that will not only take you grocery shopping, but also help you unload the groceries and prepare meals.